mnylc/mnylc.github.io/_posts/jobs/2016-04-21-ASSISTANT-ARCHIVIST-SCHOOL-OF-VISUAL-ARTS.markdown

 layout: post
 title:  "Assistant Archivist - School of Visual Arts"
 date:   2016-04-21
-excerpt: "JOB TITLE: Assistant Archivist
-DEPARTMENT: SVA  Library
-REPORTS TO: Archivist

-Working closely with the Archivist, the Assistant Archivist helps to accession, arrange, describe, preserve and manage the Archives’ collections.
-The Assistant Archivist plays a key role in helping to oversee the Archives’ various digital initiatives, including developing the implementation of CollectiveAccess, Archive-It, and other tools to describe, preserve, and present archival holdings in digital form.
-She/he contributes to department planning and strategic development, provides public services and outreach through consultation, instruction and presentation.
-Additionally, the Assistant Archivist oversees the Archives when the Archivist is out of the office and helps to manage student assistants.
+excerpt: "JOB TITLE: Assistant Archivist DEPARTMENT: SVA Library REPORTS TO: Archivist Working closely with the Archivist, the Assistant Archivist helps to accession, arrange, describe, preserve and manage the Archives’ collections.
+The Assistant Archivist plays a key role in helping to oversee the Archives’ various digital initiatives, including developing the implementation of..."

-School of Visual Arts (SVA) in New York City is an established leader and innovator in the education of artists.
-From its inception in 1947, the faculty has been comprised of professionals working in the arts and art-related fields.
-SVA provides an environment that nurtures creativity, inventiveness and experimentation, enabling students to develop a strong sense of identity and a clear direction of purpose.

-Find out what it’s like to work at SVA.
-Visit www.sva.edu/workingatsva  "
 tag: job
 ---